wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-h.md

 [IoTHubDeviceClient_CreateFromConnectionString](./iothub-device-client-h/iothubdeviceclient-createfromconnectionstring.md)            | Creates a IoT Hub client for communication with an existing IoT Hub using the specified connection string parameter.
 [IoTHubDeviceClient_Create](./iothub-device-client-h/iothubdeviceclient-create.md)            | Creates a IoT Hub client for communication with an existing IoT Hub using the specified parameters.
 [IoTHubDeviceClient_CreateWithTransport](./iothub-device-client-h/iothubdeviceclient-createwithtransport.md)            | Creates a IoT Hub client for communication with an existing IoT Hub using the specified parameters.
-[IoTHubDeviceClient_CreateFromDeviceAuth](./iothub-device-client-h/iothubdeviceclient-createfromdeviceauth.md)            | Creates a IoT Hub client for communication with an existing IoT Hub using the device auth module.
+[IoTHubDeviceClient_CreateFromDeviceAuth](./iothub-device-client-h/iothubdeviceclient-createfromdeviceauth.md)            | Creates a IoT Hub client for communication with an existing IoT Hub using the device auth.
 [IoTHubDeviceClient_Destroy](./iothub-device-client-h/iothubdeviceclient-destroy.md)            | Disposes of resources allocated by the IoT Hub client.
 This is a blocking call.
 [IoTHubDeviceClient_SendEventAsync](./iothub-device-client-h/iothubdeviceclient-sendeventasync.md)            | Asynchronous call to send the message specified by eventMessageHandle.
 [IoTHubDeviceClient_GetSendStatus](./iothub-device-client-h/iothubdeviceclient-getsendstatus.md)            | This function returns the current sending status for IoTHubClient.